Cancer Education in Arizona

 - American Cancer Society Navigator Program — A source of up-to-date, reliable information on cancer resources in the community, including:

 - Assistance and resources for financial, lodging and transportation needs

 - Wig display and information about receiving wigs from the American Cancer Society

 - Information and schedules for classes such as "Reach to Recovery" and "Look Good, Feel Better," as well as cancer-specific support groups and printed information, videos, journals and brochures from the American Cancer Society

 - Breast Clinic — Relevant education programs for breast cancer patients and their families.

-Mayo Clinic has a Patient and Health Education Library in Arizona.
-Patients and visitors can access linked cancer-related sources on the library's kiosks as well an interactive cancer education resource.
-Additional search assistance is provided by a medical librarian/registered nurse.
+Mayo Clinic has two patient libraries in Arizona.
+Patients and visitors can access cancer-related sources on the library's in Arizona.
+Patients and visitors can access linked cancer-related sources on the library's computers.
+Additional search assistance is provided by a medical librarian or experienced staff member.
 Books, pamphlets, brochures, DVDs on various cancer topics, and CareNotes, which cancer patients can use to keep in touch with family and friends, are also available.
 Read FAQs to learn more about visiting the library.

 Other Resources for Cancer Information

 Patients can find reliable, timely information from MayoClinic.org, the American Cancer Society and the National Cancer Institute.

 Information about clinical trials can be accessed at Clinical Trials at Mayo Clinic, ClinicalTrials.gov and TrialCheck.